artainmo/push_swap/README.md

 0. If all ordered -> shortest path to correct place (ra || rra)
 1. Top b value can be inserted in ideal position -> pa else if a ordered goto ideal pos for b
+2. If no longest chain exists -> rra
-2. If inside longest chain:
+3. If inside longest chain:
 * if b == 0 goto fastest exit of longest chain
 * else goto ideal pos b
-3. If outside longest chain
+4. If outside longest chain
 * sa if ideal pos next to longest chain
 * else pb